What is oral psoriasis?

 Psoriasis is a chronic inflammatory skin disorder affecting 1-3% of the world population.
 It most often starts in the second and third decades of life.
 It affects males and females equally.

 There are several ways psoriasis may present.
 The most frequent is psoriasis vulgaris or chronic plaque psoriasis, in which there are persistent or recurring scaly plaques (thickened patches of skin).
-The extent of psoriasis varies from a few localised plaques on the elbows, knees, lower back and scalp to involvement of the skin of the whole body.
+The extent of psoriasis varies from a few localised plaques on the elbows, knees, lower back and scalp to the involvement of the skin of the whole body.
 A pustular form of psoriasis may also occur.

 Psoriasis inside the mouth is relatively uncommon.
 It is more likely to develop in those with the more severe forms of psoriasis, especially pustular psoriasis.
 There are several types of oral lesion.